TarangoHasan/Database_Manager--Version-1.1--/README.md

 # Database_Manager--Version-1.1--
 This is a Database Manager using SQLite3, It is made by Deepseek (r1 model) and ChatGPT.

+The .exe file is converted file of .py file by PyInstaller. .exe file may say harm because it is not from Verified Publisher.
+If you don't want to run .exe file then run the .py file in any Python Runner, etc. you have to do some pip install for running the code:

+pip installs:
+pip install PyQt5
+pip install customtkinter

-[Version 1.1]
+# Changelog [Version 1.1]
+Implemented About and Changelog dialogs.
+Added Query History and a Clear Query Editor button in the query window.
+Introduced Export Schema, Run SQL Script, Import JSON, and Generate Sample Data features.
+Added Drop All Tables and Undo Last Operation functionalities.
+Included Database Summary, Toggle Dark Mode, and Reset Filters options.
+Enabled Predefined Queries for quick stats (e.g., table row count).
+Added multi-row deletion and a Row Details popup on double-click.
+Enhanced UI and functionality with additional tools and logging features.